brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-edwin-torres.md

       Visiting Poet for the Fire Island Artist Residency.
 She lives in Tucson, Arizona, on the ancestral lands of the Tohono O’odham and the Pascua Yaqui peoples.
+  - person: xandria-phillips
+    event_bio: Xandria Phillips is a writer, abstract artist, and educator from rural Ohio.
+The recipient of the Judith A. Markowitz Award for Emerging Writers, and a LAMBDA Literary Award for their book HULL (Nightboat Books 2019), Xandria has received fellowships from Cave Canem, The Conversation Literary Festival, Oberlin College, and the Wisconsin Institute for Creative Writing.
+Currently, they are a Mellon Practitioner Fellow at Brown University’s Center for the Study of Race and Ethnicity in America.
+      Xandria is also a Dream Space Residency recipient at the Center for African American Poetry and Poetics, and their chapbook, Reasons for Smoking, won the 2016 Seattle Review Chapbook Contest judged by Claudia Rankine.
 date: 2020-11-04 13:00:00 -0500
 end_date: 2020-11-04 14:00:00 -0500
 series: 165